eliphatfs/typhon/README.md

   ~~The major part in `typhon` is the type inference engine.~~ ~~C++ is complicated, but it is also more versatile since it is complicated.~~ No perhaps C++ is not quite a good compiler backend.
+  Maybe currently only translate to an lower level, strongly typed, and structured IR first.
 - Type checking for implicit `__bool__` calls, and so on (no implications on inference)

 Laborious work (possibly generating from dynamically-run test cases?):